Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Sample-based formulation

-where $p\in\R[\x,y]$ is a polynomial to be determined.
 Throughout this section we assume that the argmin is unique.
 If this is not the case, a tiebreaker rule has to be applied (e.g., one can consider the min of the argmin). {Since monomials not containing $y$ do not influence the argmin}, we use the parametrization of $p$ as

 where $h_k \in \R[\x]_{d_x}$ are polynomials of total degree at most $d_x$ to be determined.
 In order to find $h_k$, we propose to solve the following convex optimization problem parametrized by $d_x,d_y,d_\gamma \in \mathbb{N}$ and $\alpha > 0$: